Climate Action

 per tonne of product against a 1990 baseline

-Tarmac is a wholly owned subsidiary of CRH plc, a global leader building materials solutions.
-CRH has set an industry leading absolute emissions reduction target for 2030, aligned with the goals of the Paris Agreement and as part of its ambition to be a net zero business by 2050.
+Tarmac is a wholly owned subsidiary of CRH plc, a leading provider of building materials solutions.
+CRH has set an absolute emissions reduction target for 2030.
+This forms part of its 2050 net zero ambition and is aligned with the goals of The Paris Agreement.

-To achieve this target, CRH has developed a decarbonisation roadmap to 2030, an important milestone of our Group’s strategy towards achieving the ambition to be net zero by 2050.
-The target applies to gross emissions and covers the total footprint across Scope 1, 2 and 3.
+To achieve this target, CRH has developed a decarbonisation roadmap to 2030, an important milestone of our strategy towards achieving our ambition to be net zero by 2050.
+This target applies to gross emissions and covers the total footprint across Scope 1, 2 and 3.
 It is also inclusive of organic business growth.

 CRH has also joined the ‘Business Ambition for 1.5°C’ initiative, which aims to achieve net zero global emissions by no later than 2050 to limit global warming to 1.5°C.